suprithreddyb/AI_response_evaluator/README.md

 | CT  | Logical consistency |

 Together, they cover the three main hallucination risks in AI responses: **fake evidence, unsupported facts, and internal inconsistency**.

+## LLM
+The LLM used for evaluating the AI responses is GROQ.